mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/stack-of-cubes.jpg" width="100%"/>

 ... where you can select, grab and throw cubes using the touch controller, and any cubes you release from your hand interact with the other cubes in the simulation.
-You can throw a cube in your hand at a stack of cubes and knock them over.
+You can throw a cube at a stack of cubes and knock them over.
 You can pick up two cubes and juggle them.
 You can build a stack of cubes and see how high you can make it go.

 Of course, working with Oculus as a client, I had to define tasks and deliverables, before I could actually start the work.